copsTvFan/cops-episode-guide/guide.md

 Aired 1993-07-03.

-**DEA 1 Hour Special** (Los Angeles/Ft.
-Worth TX/Baltimore MD and more) Starts with a bunch of short clips from many DEA busts.
+**DEA 1 Hour Special**

+(Los Angeles/Fort Worth, TX/Baltimore MD and more) Starts with a bunch of short clips from many DEA busts.
 Then goes to DC to hear from the DEA director Robert C. Bonner

 ## CP-518